-As shown on Map 7A - Proposed Internal Transportation Network, in the long term the plan envisions the signalization of four (4) proposed intersections along Highway 2, one at Township Road 723, second at Township Road 724, third at Township Road 724 A (North Clairmont Access Road to become the intersection connecting to Clairmont Parkway) and fourth at Township Road 730.
+As the predominate land use proposed adjacent to Highway 2 is for regional commercial facilities, it is important that this commercial area have safe and efficient access to the highway.
+The long term plan for the area envisions the signalization of at least four (4) proposed intersections along Highway 2; one at Township Road 723, a second at Township Road 724, a third at Township Road 724 A (North Clairmont Access Road to become the intersection connecting to Clairmont Parkway), and a fourth at the relocated Township Road 730 intersection.
+These are shown on Map 7 - Proposed Regional Transportation Network.